KhiopsML/khiops-doc/docs/setup/conda.md

         sudo $FW --block $(which MODL)
         ```

-    !!! warning

-        The installation of Khiops will utilize MPICH version 3.4.3 due to compatibility issues.
-        This is why you need to use a dedicated command:
-        ``` sh
-        conda install -c conda-forge -c khiops khiops
-        ```

-        Be aware that this may result in **slower execution times** compared to other platforms.
-This limitation is expected to be addressed in a future MPICH release.

 === "Users on :material-microsoft-windows: Windows"
     ??? tip "Important Note for users upgrading from the previous pyKhiops package (up to 10.1)"